LoQiseaking69/SM2/README.md

 All updates here must be relayed back to [the SephMV Repository](https://github.com/LoQiseaking69/SephMV)

+However, the latest version of research implementation is at [SM3](https://github.com/LoQiseaking69/SM3)

 ## Repository Contents

 - `.github`: Configuration files for GitHub workflows and actions.